Victims call Golden State Killer ‘sick monster,’ ‘subhuman’

 “He and his knife had complete control over me for the next two hours,” Patti Cosper, the daughter of rape survivor Patricia Murphy, read from her mother’s statement.
 “He truly is an evil monster with no soul.”

-Sixteen of his Sacramento County rape victims began confronting him in a courthouse that is otherwise still sealed from the public because of the coronavirus.
-A similar number of people planned to tell Superior Court Judge Michael Bowman on Wednesday and Thursday how DeAngelo’s crimes changed their lives.
+Nearly two-dozen of his Sacramento County rape victims or their family members confronted him in the courthouse that is otherwise still sealed from the public because of the coronavirus.
+Others planned to tell Superior Court Judge Michael Bowman on Wednesday and Thursday how DeAngelo’s crimes changed their lives.

-“I was a normal 15-year old kid.
-I loved going to school, having sleepovers and going to church,” Kris Pedretti told the court.
-“My world was small, predictable, and safe.”
+“I was a normal 15-year-old kid.
+I loved going to school, having sleepovers and going to church,” Kris Pedretti told the judge.
+“My world was small, predictable and safe.”

 Then DeAngelo attacked her just before Christmas in 1976.